Cauchy convergence in V-normed categories: Introduction

 For this reason, in Sections 2-4 we take time to present the fundamentals of $\V$-normed category theory in detail.
-Alongside many examples of such small and large categories, we note that the category $\Catss{\V}$ of all small $\V$-normed categories and $\V$-normed functors is {\em topological} \cite{AHS90,HST14} over $\Setss{\V}$, which gives the recipe for the construction of limits and colimits of $\V$-normed categories.
-We show that it is {\em symmetric monoidal closed} \cite{Kel82, MacLane98}, as well as {\em locally presentable} \cite{GU71, AR94}.
-Other than $\nSetss{\V}$, we also introduce the $\V$-normed categories $\V\text{-}\mathsf{Lip}$ and $\V\text{-}\mathsf{Dist}$, both having as their objects small $\V$-categories, {\em i.e.}, Lawvere metric spaces when $\V=\mathcal R_+$, whilst their morphisms are respectively arbitrary maps and $\V$-distributors.
-The former category facilitates the study of norms for categories of metric spaces, and the norm of the latter category naturally leads to non-symmetrized Hausdorff metrics (as considered in \cite{Lawvere73} and studied in \cite{ACT10, Stubbe10}).
+Alongside many examples of such small and large categories, in Theorem \ref{CatVproperties} we summarize the properties of the category $\Catss{\V}$ of all small $\V$-normed categories and $\V$-normed functors most important to us: it is {\em symmetric monoidal closed} \cite{Kel82, MacLane98}, as well as {\em topological} \cite{AHS90,HST14} over $\Setss{\V}$, which gives the recipe for the construction of limits and colimits of $\V$-normed categories.
+That $\Catss{\V}$ is also {\em locally presentable} \cite{GU71, AR94} is shown in an appendix (Section 13).
+Other than $\nSetss{\V}$, we introduce at the general $\V$-level the $\V$-normed categories $\V\text{-}\mathsf{Lip}$ and $\V\text{-}\mathsf{Dist}$, both having as their objects small $\V$-categories, {\em i.e.}, Lawvere metric spaces when $\V=\mathcal R_+$, whilst their morphisms are respectively arbitrary maps and $\V$-distributors.
+The former category facilitates the study of norms for categories of metric spaces and of normed vector spaces, and the norm of the latter category naturally leads to non-symmetrized Hausdorff metrics (as considered in \cite{Lawvere73} and studied in \cite{ACT10, Stubbe10}).